 I can’t find a team near me.
 Can I start one?

-Absolutely.
-The easiest way to join a FIRST® LEGO® League program is to start your own team.
+Absolutely, the easiest way to join a FIRST® Robotics Competition program is to start your own team.
 Ask your principal if your school has a team; if not, encourage your principal to identify a teacher who would be willing to start a team with your help as a team volunteer.
 Please let your principal know that FIRST® is a collaborative partnership with private industry professionals and educators to inspire young people towards STEM.

 If a school-based team is not a possibility, you may find another youth-focused organization that can help.
 Scouts, 4-H and other clubs may also support FIRST® teams.